kerryon/site2021/README.md

 ## Portfolio

 This repository contains my portfolio created with [react](https://reactjs.org/) and [p5.js](https://p5js.org/).
-Feel free to explore and aid my first lookouts in coding with these two libraries.
+Feel free to explore my first attempts in coding with these two libraries.

 #### © Kerry Bartels